-Research within the department advances design in diverse fields such as manufacturing, micro- and nano-tecnology, vehicles, biomechanics, aerostructures, sensors, controls, mechatronics, combustion and energy systems.
+Department research advances design in diverse fields such as manufacturing, micro- and nano-technology, vehicles, biomechanics, aerostructures, sensors, controls, mechatronics, combustion and energy systems.
 Graduate student researchers acquire skills to address both fundamental issues in these areas and to design complex, multi-component systems.
-The highly collaborative environment fosters multidisciplinary research while drawing on the study of mechanical engineering, mathematics, electrical engineering, materials science, biology and nanotechnology.
+This highly collaborative environment fosters multidisciplinary research while drawing on the study of mechanical engineering, mathematics, electrical engineering, materials science, biology and nanotechnology.